A rider on a Class 2 electric bike riding legally on a paved road under city trees

 Rules for the Road: Where You Can Ride Electric Bikes Legally

 Now that you know your e-bike's class, let's talk about where you can actually ride it.
+If you're wondering 'is it legal to ride an e-bike on public roads,' the answer depends on your state but is usually yes.
 The rules depend heavily on the type of road or path.
 While these are common guidelines, remember that cities can set stricter rules.
 Always check local laws.
 For a complete look at state rules, the National Conference of State Legislatures' e-bike overview is another excellent resource.

 On Public Roads and Streets

-This is the most accepted place to ride an e-bike.
-In nearly all states with the class system, all three classes are allowed on public roads.
+This is the most common and widely legal way to ride an electric bicycle on the road.
+In nearly all states with the class system, all three classes are allowed on public roads, making most models a road-legal electric bicycle option.
 When you ride on the road, you must act like any other vehicle.
 This means you ride in the same direction as traffic, obey all stop signs and signals, and yield to pedestrians.
 You have the same rights and responsibilities as a regular bike rider.

 In Designated Bike Lanes